-.
+Scary anecdotes.
 Everybody’s heard a nightmare story or two about dental visits gone horribly wrong.
-They tend to spring to mind just as they’re reclining the dental chair, don’t they?
+They tend to spring to mind just as you’re reclining in the dental chair, don’t they?

-Often our dental anxiety phobia overshadows the reality that neglecting dental health can lead to grave consequences.
+Often our dental anxiety or phobia overshadows the reality that neglecting dental health can lead to grave consequences.
 Increasingly, medical science points to a connection between oral health and overall body health.
-If we’re to maintain a healthy body, dental anxiety and dental phobia cannot stand in the way.
+If we’re to maintain a healthy body, dental anxiety and dental phobia cannot be allowed to stand in the way.

 Here are five tips for making headway against dental anxiety or dental phobia:

-.
-Talk to you dentist about your concerns.
+1. Communicate.
+Talk to your dentist about your concerns.
 Remember that a dentist is a trained professional.
 You aren’t the first patient to come in with dental phobia.
 Working with your dentist on your anxieties can take the pressure off trying to manage them alone.
 Just the act of expressing verbally what’s been locked in your head can lighten the load too.

-.
+3. Distract yourself.
 Often, the sounds of a dentist’s office are enough to get one’s mind racing.
-Drills, other examination rooms, and general office conversation can trigger anxious thoughts.
+Drills, sounds from other examination rooms, and general office conversation can trigger anxious thoughts.
 Many dentists now offer their patients mp3 players loaded with a wide selection of music or audio entertainment to shut out the auditory stimulus that fuels dental phobia.

-.
-Try to schedule your dental appointments when you won’t be otherwise under pressure.
+4. Plan.
+Try to schedule your dental appointments at times when you won’t be otherwise under pressure.
 Squeezing an exam between meetings or during a short lunch will only serve to put the pressure on.

-.
+5. Sedation.
 Finally, you can always discuss sedation options with your dentist.
-Various sedatives offer light relaxation to completely putting you under for the duration of your visit.
+Various sedatives offer a range of choices, from light relaxation to completely putting you under for the duration of your visit.

 Dental anxiety and dental phobia is very common.
 No one needs to go through it alone.
 Acknowledge the fear, talk it out, and above all, put your dental health above your anxieties.
 The resulting smile is worth it.